César Trelles

 César Trelles Lara (born May 3, 1936) is a Peruvian dental surgeon and politician who is the current president of the Peruvian Aprista Party since October 2019.

-He served as Governor of Piura from 2003 to 2010, and as member of the now abolished Peruvian Chamber of Deputies from 1980 to 1992, representing the constituency of Piura.
+He served as governor of Piura from 2003 to 2010, and as member of the now abolished Peruvian Chamber of Deputies from 1980 to 1992, representing the constituency of Piura.

 Early life and education

 César Trelles Lara was born on May 3, 1936, in Morropón District, Morropón Province, Piura Region, Peru.
 He belonged to the ranks of the Peruvian Aprista Party from a very young age.
 Trelles studied dentistry at the National University of San Marcos, graduating in 1960 as a dental surgeon.
-Likewise, between 1978 and 1982, he taught dentistry at the Universidad Nacional Federico Villarreal, and simultaneously served as National Secretary of Popular Urbanizations within his party.
+Between 1978 and 1982, he taught dentistry at the Universidad Nacional Federico Villarreal, and he simultaneously served as national secretary of popular urbanizations within his party.

 Political career

 Trelles was elected to the lower house of the Peruvian Congress for Piura in 1980.
 He was reelected in 1985 and 1990.
 His last term in office was interrupted by the self-coup led by president Alberto Fujimori on April 5, 1992.

-In 2000, he was elected Secretary General of the Peruvian Aprista Party in Piura, a position he would later resign to run as a candidate for the first gubernational election in Piura.
+In 2000, he was elected secretary general of the Peruvian Aprista Party in Piura, a position he would later resign to run as a candidate for the first gubernatorial election in Piura.

-In November 2002 he was elected Governor of Piura, a position he officially took on January 1, 2003.
-His tenure was not without criticism, many of which arose from within his party.
+In November 2002 he was elected governor of Piura, a position he officially took on January 1, 2003.
+His tenure was not without criticism, much of which arose from within his own party.
 In November 2004, a former manager in the region denounced to the media that Trelles was filling up positions in the regional government with party members, and that this was leading to great inefficiency in the administration.

 In July 2006, party congressman José Carrasco Távara emphasized his criticism of Trelles and accepted an internal resolution by his party's electoral body, declaring a nullification of his candidacy for the 2006 regional elections for having pending with the Peruvian State.
-Despite this, his re-election prospered amid internal strife, attaining 24.71% of the popular votes, 18,000 votes over his main opponent, Javier Atkins.
+Despite this, his re-election prospered amid internal strife, attaining 24.71% of the popular vote, 18,000 votes over his main opponent, Javier Atkins.

-Subsequently, he unsuccessfully sought his second reelection in the 2010, 2014 and 2018 regional elections.
+Subsequently, he unsuccessfully sought further reelection in the 2010, 2014 and 2018 regional elections.

-On April 19, 2019, Trelles and a group of party leaders from Piura were involved in a deadly car-accident while traveling to Lima to attend the wake of Alan García at the party headquarters.
+On April 19, 2019, Trelles and a group of party leaders from Piura were involved in a deadly car accident while traveling to Lima to attend the wake of Alan García at the party headquarters.
 He was taken by helicopter to a Lima hospital in critical condition.
 The accident left him incapacitated due to his age.